Politics of Russia: Putin administration

 Since the 2000 presidential election, Russian politics has been focused on Putin, his United Russia party, and Prime Minister Mikhail Mishustin.
-At the 2003 legislative elections, United Russia reduced all other parties to minority status in landlside electoral victory.
+At the 2003 legislative elections, United Russia reduced all other parties to minority status in landslide electoral victory.
 Other parties retaining seats in the State Duma, the lower house of the legislature, are the Communist Party of the Russian Federation, the Liberal Democratic Party of Russia and A Just Russia.

 The first presidential elections were held on 26 March 2000.
 Putin, who had previously been made Prime Minister of Russia and, following Yeltsin's resignation, was acting president of Russia, won in the first round with 53% of the vote in what was judged generally free and fair elections.
 (See 2000 Russian presidential election.)
 Putin won a second full term without difficulty in the March 2004 presidential election.
 While the Organization for Security and Co-operation in Europe reported that the elections were generally organized professionally, there was criticism of the unequal treatment of candidates by State-controlled media, among other issues.

 After the election, on 24 February 2004, Prime Minister Mikhail Kasyanov and his cabinet were dismissed by Putin.
 Pundits in Russia believed this not to be due to the president's displeasure with the government, but with Kasyanov himself, as the Russian constitution does not allow the prime minister to be removed without firing the whole cabinet.
 Kasyanov later went on to become a stark Putin critic.
 Although Russia's regions enjoy a degree of autonomous self-government, the election of regional governors was substituted by direct appointment by the president in 2005.
 In September 2007, Putin accepted the resignation of Prime Minister Mikhail Fradkov, appointing Viktor Zubkov as the new Prime minister.